cosmos/sdk-tutorials/connecting-to-testnet/building-binary.md

 ## Starting a Node

-1. Download the genesis file:
+1. Download and save the genesis file in the data directory of your node:

     ```
     curl -s https://rpc.testnet.cosmos.network/genesis | jq -r .result.genesis > ~/.gaia/config/genesis.json
     ```
-1. Save the genesis file in the data directory of your node.

 1. Add seed nodes using the command that is suitable for your environment.